learn-co-students/staff-onboarding-reading-internal-flatiron-staff/README.md

-# First Day

-Welcome to Flatiron School (and to Learn)!
-We are so excited for your first day.

-There are three lessons you need to finish today.

-1. General Onboarding - Admin
+# General Onboarding - Admin

-2. General Onboarding - Reading
-3. General Onboarding - Tasks
+Here are all of the tasks...

+- asdf
+- asdf
+- asdf